 Stomach Supplements for Ulcers in Horses

-Currently, only a small handful of the many supplements marketed to prevent gastric ulcers in horses are supported by scientific studies:
+Currently, only a small handful of the many supplements marketed to prevent gastric ulcers in horses are supported by published, scientific studies.
+As with all aspects of care of your horse, consult your veterinarian regarding supplement selection.
+In this case, a few minutes invested in discussion can save hundreds of dollars in choosing the wrong product for your horse.

-Bear in mind that nutritional supplements do not have to go through the same approval process as FDA-approved drugs.
-Always look for supplements supported by published research to back up their claims rather than testimonials.
+Bear in mind that nutritional supplements do not go through the same approval process as FDA-approved drugs.
+Nor do they have to meet the same manufacturing standards.
+Always look for supplements from reputable manufacturers supported by published research to back up their claims rather than testimonials.

 PHOTO: Getty Images